 |I just ordered a planet and its inhabitants destroyed and I'm still in my comfy slippers.|

-- Remember that ships cannot have more command tokens than their Command value and that you cannot have duplicates of the same token.
+- Remember that ships can't have more command tokens than their Command value and that you can't have duplicates of the same token.
 When you temporarily have more tokens than a ship can hold, you need to immediately choose which token(s) get discarded to make room.

-Secondly, his ability is a bit tricky to use.
+With a long-overdue points cut in 1.5, Grand Moff Tarkin is a very affordable 28 points and definitely deserves a second look from Imperial players who had long sidelined him due to being 38 points in 1.0.
+You do need to make some considerations about getting optimal use from his ability, though.
 Think of it this way: there's a rainstorm and you're trying to collect as much drinking water as possible.
 Is it better to use a few deep buckets or numerous shallow buckets?
 Maybe a mix of each?
 The correct answer depends a lot on how frequently those buckets can be emptied.
 Moving back to Armada and away from bucket-land, you run a real risk with Tarkin of providing tokens to ships that have no use for them or are already full up on tokens.
-Given how expensive Tarkin is, this is obviously a Bad Thing.
 Furthermore, your fleet needs to generally want the kinds of tokens Tarkin is dispensing all on the same turn - they can either keep them to use later (if they're a higher-Command ship) or use them immediately.
 Giving out useless concentrate fire tokens to Raiders at long range from the enemy is not a great use of Tarkin's ability, for example.

-Spamming engineering?
+- Spamming repair?
 Why not use Motti or Tagge for their increased durability/defense token returning?

-- A fleet command ISD (whether a Cymoon or an ISD using the Chimaera title).
-Fleet command upgrades are very command-token hungry and Tarkin can feed them without much hassle.
+- Fleet command upgrades.
+Fleet command upgrades are very command-token hungry and Tarkin can feed them without the usual hassle of bringing along a Comms Net Gozanti and/or a command token officer.
 It also provides another universal buff to your fleet alongside Tarkin's, which can get rather strong.